ChristophSchmidl/books/README.md

 - [ ] Zen To Done: The Ultimate Simple Productivity System by **Leo Babauta**
 - [ ] Getting Things Done: The Art of Stress-Free Productivity by **David Allen**
 - [ ] The First 20 Hours: How to Learn Anything . . .
 Fast! by **Josh Kaufman**
+	* It takes 10,000 hours to become an “expert in an ultra competitive field” but to go from “knowing nothing to being pretty good”, actually takes 20 hours.
+The equivalent of 45 minutes a day for a month.
 - [ ] The 4-Hour Workweek by **Timothy Ferriss**

 ## Artificial Intelligence and Machine Learning